pytholic/mlops-orbit/notes/orchestration.md

 ```
 prefect deploy --all
 ```

-In case you see deployment duplication error, open `prefect.yaml` and remove `deployment` section since we will use `deployment.yaml` now.

 ### Create an Artifact
 Maybe we want to see what our `rmse` is every week or every month.